-- CNC machining is extremely unusual on PU RIM mouldings; the aim is always to capture features within the tool and work with the design to ensure acceptable tolerances have been considered.
-However, this project required a blend of both standard and critically tight tolerances (deviations < +/- 0.25mm) for functionality and demanded Midas produce heavy sectioned cast PU parts consistently, with perfect integrity to allow the post machining of fine threads and bearing fit holes
+CNC machining is extremely unusual on PU RIM mouldings.
+However, as this project required a blend of both standard and critically tight tolerances (deviations < +/- 0.25mm) the decision was made to combine these two processes.
+Heavy sectioned cast PU parts had to be produced consistently with perfect integrity to allow this post-machining of fine threads and bearing fit holes.

-- Rubber Over-moulding When fully operational the unit weighs in at a hefty 27KGs so to help protect the base of the outer casing, the design incorporated a shore A 85 rubber moulding.
-This two stage moulding requires consistency of shape and accuracy as each part is set in a secondary tool for the over-moulding phase.
+As well as traditional polyurethane, the design also incorporated a shore A 85 rubber moulding to protect the base of the outer casing from the 27kg weight of a fully operational unit.
+This two-stage moulding required consistency of shape and accuracy as each part is set in a secondary tool for the over-moulding phase.

-If you have a challenging project that requires high quality RIM enclosures, perhaps we can be your next supply partner?
-Get in touch
+If you have a challenging project that requires high-quality RIM enclosures, get in touch with us today on +44 (0) 1234 358694 and find out if Midas could be your next supply partner!